The Artificial Man and Other Stories

 By Clare Winger Harris

 A new collection from a trailblazing writer of science fiction.
-Part of Belt’s Revival Series and with an introduction by Brad Ricca.

 Science fiction has historically been seen as a man’s game, but from the very beginning, women have made their indelible mark on the genre.
 Alongside sci-fi pioneers like Mary Shelley and C. L. Moore, we should now add Clare Winger Harris, whose pulp stories in the early twentieth century paved the way for modern woman sci-fi writers such as Ursula K. Le Guin and Margaret Atwood.